 One thing to note – the crunch doesn’t keep long so you need to eat your kale chips right after baking.
 It isn’t hard when they taste this good though.

 I re-made these cajun kale chips last week to take pictures and my friend Liz and I devoured them in record time.
 She lives a dreamy homesteader’s life on a ranch about four hours from Portland in the middle of one of Oregon’s picturesque forests near the coast.
+I love visiting their little slice of country heaven, but for now, we’ll munch away on kale chips up here.

 - 1 bunch kale (use a curly variety for best results)